Casablanca (film): Plot

-Later, Ilsa confronts Rick in the deserted café; when he refuses to give her the letters, she threatens him with a gun but then confesses that she still loves him.
+Later, Ilsa confronts Rick in the deserted café; when he refuses to give her the letters, she threatens him with a gun but then confesses she still loves him.
 She explains that when they met and fell in love in Paris in 1940, she believed her husband had been killed while attempting to escape from a concentration camp.
-While preparing to flee with Rick from the city during the Battle of France, Ilsa learned Laszlo was alive and hiding near Paris.
-She left Rick without explanation to nurse her sick husband.
+When she learned that Laszlo was alive and hiding near Paris, she left Rick without explanation to nurse her sick husband.
 Rick's bitterness dissolves.
-He agrees to help, letting her believe she will stay with him when Laszlo leaves.
+He agrees to help, letting Ilsa believe she will stay with him, while Laszlo leaves Casablanca.
 When Laszlo unexpectedly shows up, having narrowly escaped a police raid on a Resistance meeting, Rick has waiter Carl spirit Ilsa away.
 Laszlo, aware of Rick's love for Ilsa, tries to persuade him to use the letters to take her to safety.

-When the police arrest Laszlo on a trumped-up charge, Rick persuades Renault to release him by promising to set him up for a much more serious crime: possession of the letters.
-To allay Renault's suspicions, Rick explains that he and Ilsa will leave for America.
-When Renault tries to arrest Laszlo as arranged, Rick forces him at gunpoint to assist in their escape.
+When the police arrest Laszlo on a trumped-up charge, Rick persuades Renault to release him by promising to set Laszlo up for a much more serious crime: possession of the letters.
+To allay Renault's suspicions, Rick explains that he and Ilsa will use the letters to leave for America.
+When Renault tries to arrest Laszlo as arranged, however, Rick forces him at gunpoint to assist in their escape.
 At the last moment, Rick makes Ilsa board the plane to Lisbon with Laszlo, telling her that she would regret it if she stayed, "Maybe not today, maybe not tomorrow, but soon and for the rest of your life."
 Strasser, tipped off by Renault, drives up alone.
-When Strasser ignores Rick's warnings and attempts to stop the plane, Rick shoots him dead.
+Strasser attempts to stop the plane and then draws a gun on Rick; the latter shoots him dead.
 When policemen arrive, Renault pauses, then orders them to "round up the usual suspects."
 He suggests to Rick that they join the Free French in Brazzaville.
 As they walk away into the fog, Rick says, "Louis, I think this is the beginning of a beautiful friendship."